AztecProtocol/engineering-designs/in-progress/8401-proof-timeliness/design.md

 Testing all the above when:
   - the previous epoch was empty
-  - the previous epoch has empty slots
+  - the previous epoch has empty slots (particularly at the beginning/end of an epoch)
   - this is the first epoch

 ### E2E tests